Guide to Backup Management for MSPs

 There are a variety of ways to store backup data.
 Broadly speaking, they fall into two main categories: local backup storage and cloud-based backup.

 However, planning backup storage is more complicated than simply choosing one or other of these backup locations.
 In many cases, you'll want to use both types of backup location simultaneously (to help meet the 3-2-1 backup requirements).

 In addition, within each type of backup storage category, there are various specific approaches to take and considerations to weigh.
 When working with local backup storage, you could choose disk-based backup, a NAS device, a file server, tape drives or a combination of all of these.
 You also need to think about securing remote and physical access to local storage devices, as well as monitoring backup media and replacing it as needed.

 In the cloud, choosing the right cloud storage provider and the right storage tier (hot, cold or archive) is important.
 So is setting up a data lifecycle policy that moves data automatically between storage tiers to help save money.
 And data security is an important consideration in the cloud, too.

 For more information on these and other topics related to backup storage strategies, refer to our backup storage management guide for MSPs:

 Define managed backup features

 The market is flooded with managed backup tools that help automate backup and recovery operations.
 These tools vary widely in their pricing and functionality.

-Key factors to weigh when selecting a managed backup tool include:
+Key managed backup features to weigh when selecting a tool include: